mcmilk/7-Zip-zstd/README.md

 6. [Fast LZMA2] v1.0.1 is a LZMA2 compression algorithm, 20% to 100% faster than normal LZMA2 at levels 5 and above, but with a slightly lower compression ratio.
 It uses a parallel buffered radix matchfinder and some optimizations from Zstandard.
 The codec uses much less additional memory per thread than standard LZMA2.
    - Levels: 1..9

+7. [Kanzi] v2.5.3 is a modular lossless data compressor with configurable transforms, entropy codecs and block-level multithreading.
+   - Levels: 0..9

 ### 7-Zip ZS CLI variants

 7z and 7zz provide largely the same core 7‑Zip functionality, but they are built/distributed